Legal Services Information

 Image Credit: USPTO

-This body of law deals with interpretation and understanding of the Constitution.
+This body of law deals with interpretation and understanding of the U.S. Constitution.
 Constitutional laws govern the relationships between the judicial, legislative and executive branches of government.
 Human rights may be covered under this type of law by a bill of rights.

 A criminal lawyer defends or prosecutes those who have committed crimes.
 There are serious potential consequences for a person accused of committing a crime.